TheLaueLab/DHPSFU/README.md

 # DHPSFU
 Script to find double-dots and extract molecular coordinates from DHPSF microscopy data, pre-processed by extracting single localisations.

-Author: Aleks Ponjavic, University of Leeds; Aleksandra Jartseva, University of Cambridge
+_Authors: Aleks Ponjavic, University of Leeds; Aleksandra Jartseva, University of Cambridge_

+To run this, you need both the main script DHPSFUAngle.m and the auxiliary function calibAngle.m in your working directory.
+Open DHPSFUAngle.m, edit the necessary parameters, and run it.

 ## Inputs - files:
 - Data for analysis in the form of a text file containing a list of single localisations.
 To enhance batch processing, the code loops through all files with the correct extension in the supplied folder.